aocole/ansible-unicorn-rbenv/README.md

-Ansible Unicorn/RVM setup
+Ansible Unicorn/rbenv setup
 =========================

-This Ansible role installs a service for Unicorn, with RVM and multiple application support
+This Ansible role installs a service for Unicorn, with rbenv and multiple application support

 Requirements
 ------------

-Expects rvm to be installed system-wide
+Expects rbenv to be installed system-wide

 Role Variables
 --------------

--   `rvm_root` defaults to `/usr/local/rvm`
+-   `rbenv_root` defaults to `/usr/local/rbenv`
--   `rvm_exe`  defaults to `/usr/local/rvm/bin/rvm`
+-   `rbenv_exe`  defaults to `/usr/local/rbenv/bin/rbenv`
 -   `rails_apps` defaults to `[]`

     Each rails_apps entry is a dict with the following options